The full schedule, key highlights, Main Event details, event history, and how to win your seat through qualifiers online.

 Online qualifiers for the WSOP-C Montreal Main Event are available at GGPoker and GGPoker Ontario.

 In the past, it only ran once a year, but in 2024, it ran twice.
 In 2025, there were three WSOP-C Montreal circuits with the first one held in March-April, the second one in August-September, and the third one scheduled to run in November.
-In 2026, one WSOPC Montreal stop has been confirmed, but more could be added at a later date.
+In 2026, there are three WSOPC Montreal stops, the third one being the WSOP Super Circuit festival.

 As this is a WSOP Circuit event, WSOP Rings are given to winners at WSOP Montreal.

-Yes, WSOP+ is mandatory for WSOP Montreal circuit.
+Yes, WSOP LIVE (formerly WSOP+) is mandatory for the WSOP Montreal circuit festival.